dnewbie25/Python-Quick-Reference/Guides/13_Classes.md

 ## Creating and Using a Class

 The basic example you will definitely find in almost every programming book is the *Dog* class.
 You can create a class to represent a dog in real life.
-As any dog, you have to specify its race, name and age as well as its behavior, sit, roll over, bark, greets.
+As any dog, you have to specify its breed, name and age as well as its behavior, sit, roll over, bark, greets.

 In this example we will create a dog with two pieces of information and two behaviors: